rapha-pro/Data-Science-Certification/NBA Trends/README.md

 - `scipy.stats` for statistical tests (Pearson correlation, chi-square)
 - `matplotlib` and `seaborn` for data visualization

+## Future Work

+Potential extensions to this analysis include:
+- Expanding the dataset to include additional seasons for trend analysis
+- Incorporating player-level statistics to identify key contributors
+- Applying machine learning models to predict game outcomes based on historical data

 ## How to Run This Project

-1. Ensure you have Python 3.x installed
+1. Ensure you have Python 3.9+ installed
 2. Set up a virtual environment (see instructions below)
 3. Install required dependencies from `requirements.txt`
 4. Run the Jupyter notebook or Python script